GTFO-Modding/GTDO/reference/nested-types/backup/expeditionzonedata.md

 ### EnemyRespawning - Boolean

-Whether enemy respawning is enabled in this zone.&#x20;
+Whether enemy respawning is enabled in this zone.

 ### EnemyRespawnRequireOtherZone - Boolean